 4. Can The Patient Learn Life Skills?

-A patient who has allowed themselves to succumb to addiction is a patient that will need a great deal of help when it comes time to re-assimilate into society.
-Rehab is a good place get clean, but staying clean requires developing techniques and mechanisms that will allow to function without resorting to substances.
-Top notch rehabilitation centers often provide their patients with assistance in a number of facets of daily living.
-Whether its nutritional assistance or mental health, patients are going to need help with a variety of different areas in order to enjoy long term sobriety.
+A client who has started down the path of a substance use disorder is a client that will need a great deal of help when it comes time to re-assimilate into society.
+Rehab is a good place to get clean, but staying clean requires developing techniques and mechanisms that will allow functioning without resorting to substances.
+Top-notch rehabilitation centers often provide their patients with assistance in a number of facets of daily living.

 With proper preparation for the rigors of return to daily living, it is much more likely that a client will be pleased with the life they find themselves creating around them.
 For this reason, Circle of Hope creates an individualized plan of treatment for each person that walks through our doors.
 With a custom plan built around their unique history and considerations, our clinical team works hand in hand with clients throughout their time at Circle of Hope, meaning that your life skills programs and aftercare planning are built with your input.